lucyamy/LapX9C10X/README.md

 float getK();
 -------------
-Returns the resistance of the current wiper position.
+Returns the resistance of the current wiper position (in kilohms).

 void writeNVM();
 ----------------